sneu012/api_documentation/terms.md

     When using the RxNT API, you may not (or allow those acting on your behalf to):

     a.
 Sell, lease or sublicense the RxNT API or any data derived through the RxNT API <br />
     b.
-Reverse engineer or attempt to extract the source code from any API or any related software, except to the extent that this restriction is expressly prohibited by applicable law. <br />
+Reverse engineer or attempt to extract the source code from any API or any related software, except to the extent that this restriction is expressly prohibited by applicable law <br />
     c.
-Perform an Action with the intent of introducing to the RxNT API any viruses, defects, malware, or any items of a destructive nature. <br />
+Perform an Action with the intent of introducing to the RxNT API any viruses, defects, malware, or any items of a destructive nature <br />
     d.
-Interfere with or disrupt the RxNT API or the servers or networks providing the RxNT API.
+Interfere with or disrupt the RxNT API or the servers or networks providing the RxNT API

 7. **RxNT API LIMITATIONS**